 Speaking of the Taliban's hold on Afghanistan, and the influence al Qaeda is said to have over the Taliban, Bush said, "Afghanistan's people have been brutalized.
 Many are staving, and many have fled."

 "It is not only repressing its own people," he said further of the Taliban, "It is threatening people everywhere by sponsoring, sheltering and supplying terrorists."

-Now, Bush said, the Taliban face a choice that could define its future.
-Bin Laden and his associates must be turned over or all al Qaeda camps -- and the Taliban themselves -- will be targeted.
+Now, Bush said, the Taliban face a choice that could define their future.
+Bin Laden and his associates must be turned over forthwith, or all al Qaeda camps -- and the Taliban themselves -- will be targeted by U.S. forces.

 "Deliver to United States authorities all the leaders of al Qaeda who hide in your land," Bush said.
 "Close immediately and permanently every terrorist camp in Afghanistan, and hand over every terrorist, and every person in their support structure, to appropriate authorities."

 Bush also demanded that several aid workers, U.S. nationals and others, arrested by the Taliban for allegedly preaching Christianity, be released immediately.

 "These demands are not open to negotiation or discussion," Bush said.
 "The Taliban must act and act immediately.
 They will hand over the terrorists, or they will share their fate."